 The fair value of foreign-currency-denominated portfolio investments, foreign currency holdings and other assets and liabilities denominated in a foreign currency are translated into the Fund's reporting currency using the closing rate of exchange on each valuation date.
-Income, expenses and investment transactions in foreign currencies are translated into the Fund's reporting currency at the rate of exchange prevailing on the respective dates of such transactions.
+Income, expenses and investment transactions in foreign currencies are translated into the Fund's reporting currencies are translated into the Fund's reporting currency at the rate of exchange prevailing on the respective dates of such transactions.